lkrms/pretty-php/docs/Rules.md

 Float literals are normalised by removing redundant zeroes, adding `0` to empty integer or fractional parts, replacing `E` with `e`, removing `+` from exponents, and expressing them with mantissae between 1.0 and 10.

-If present in the input, underscores are applied to decimal values with no exponent every 3 digits, to hexadecimal values with more than 5 digits every 4 digits, and to binary values every 4 digits.
+If an underscore is present in the input, underscores are applied to decimal values with no exponent every 3 digits, to hexadecimal values with more than 5 digits every 4 digits, and to binary values every 4 digits.

 ### `NormaliseStrings`